top of page

 Community-owned Conservation

-Building on twenty-three years of conservation engagement and trust-building with the Lugenda Wildlife Reserve community, the Lugenda Foundation was established in June 2023 as a fully compliant and legal Mozambican entity and conduit for strengthening partnerships and philanthropic investment in conservation and reserve-based community.
+Building on twenty-five years of conservation engagement and trust-building with the Lugenda Wildlife Reserve communities, the Lugenda Foundation was established in June 2023 as a conduit for strengthening partnerships and philanthropic investment in conservation and reserve-based community.

-The Lugenda Foundation leads the reserve's strategic focus of implementing relevant livelihoods opportunities, capacity building and facilitating philanthropic support for the multi-phased journey towards an innovative transition of ownership and conservation responsibility to the community.
+The Lugenda Foundation leads Luwire's innovative transition of ownership and conservation responsibility to the community.

 Our Focus Areas